Logo

 Ignoring time-of-day costs

-Posting at 2 AM ET gets 30% of the visibility of 10 AM ET.
-Same content, third the reach.
-That's a 3x effective cost increase.
+Posting at 2 AM ET gets a fraction of the visibility of 10 AM ET.
+Same content, far less reach, which drives up your effective cost per result.

 Not tracking attribution